Torsades de pointes: Pathophysiology

-Repolarization of the cardiomyocytes occurs in phases 1–3, and is caused predominantly by the outward movement of potassium ions.
+Repolarization of the cardiomyocytes occurs in phases 1–3 and is caused predominantly by the outward movement of potassium ions.
 In Torsades de pointes, however, the repolarization is prolonged; this can be due to electrolyte disturbances (hypokalemia, hypomagnesemia, hypocalcemia), bradycardia, certain drugs (disopyramide, sotalol, amiodarone, amitriptyline, chlorpromazine, erythromycin) and/or congenital syndromes.

 The prolongation of repolarisation may result in subsequent activation of an inward depolarisation current, known as an early after-depolarisation, which may promote triggered activity.
-Re-entry, due to a dispersion of refractory periods, is also possible; this is because M Cells (found in the mid myocardial layer) show a more prolonged repolarization phase in response to potassium blockage than other cells.
-In turn, this produces a zone of functional refractoriness (inability to depolarize) in the mid myocardial layer.
-When new action potential is generated, the mid myocardial layer will remain in a refractory period, but the surrounding tissue will depolarize.
-As soon as the mid myocardial layer is no longer in a refractory period, excitation from nearby tissue will cause a retrograde current and a reentry circuit that will result in a positive chronotropic cycle, leading to tachycardia.
+Re-entry, due to a dispersion of refractory periods, is also possible; this is because M Cells (found in the mid-myocardial layer) show a more prolonged repolarization phase in response to potassium blockage than other cells.
+In turn, this produces a zone of functional refractoriness (inability to depolarize) in the mid-myocardial layer.
+When a new action potential is generated, the mid-myocardial layer will remain in a refractory period, but the surrounding tissue will depolarize.
+As soon as the mid-myocardial layer is no longer in a refractory period, excitation from nearby tissue will cause a retrograde current and a reentry circuit that will result in a positive chronotropic cycle, leading to tachycardia.